 \subsubsection{Time Evolution Case - Momentum Fields}

 For the time evolution case the stochastic momentum fields at time $t+\delta t$ can be related to the stochastic momentum fields at time $t$ as follows.
-We have now reverted to the original notation.
-To obtain this result we substitute the expressions (\ref{Eq.FourierStochFields}) for the stochastic position fields into Eq. (\ref{Eq.ItoSFETimeEvoln}).
+To obtain this result we substitute the expressions (\ref {Eq.FourierStochFields}) for the stochastic position fields into Eq. (\ref {Eq.ItoSFETimeEvoln}).

 We have

 where the $F$ quantities are